Experimental entanglement of temporal order: Results

 \section{Results}

-Our goal is to demonstrate that the order of application of the gates within the two quantum SWITCHes is genuinely indefinite without assuming that the laboratory operations and the states of the systems are described by quantum theory.
-We can arrive at this conclusion in two steps.
-We will first argue that assumptions \textbf{1.} and \textbf{2.} are satisfied in our experiment using both quantum theory and a large class of GPTs.
-We will then show experimental data that violates a Bell inequality.
-From this we can conclude that assumption \textbf{3.} does not hold in our experiment, and, therefore, that the local operations within the two SWITCHes must have been applied in an indefinite temporal order.
+Our goal is to demonstrate that the order of application of the gates within the two quantum-switches is genuinely indefinite without assuming that the laboratory operations and the states of the systems are described by quantum theory.
+We can arrive at this conclusion in three steps.
+We will first show experimental data that violate a Bell inequality.
+From this we can assert that \textit{at least one} of the three assumptions must be false.
+We will then prove that assumption I is satisfied in our experiment using a class of GPTs.
+Thus, one of the remaining assumptions (i.e., assumptions II and/or III) must not hold.
+We will analyse the case in which only assumption II does not hold within the set of GPTs.
+By acquiring additional data on a single quantum-switch, we will show that such scenario cannot reproduce the results of our experiment.
+Consequently, the only two possible explanations are that either assumption III does not hold, or that both assumptions II and III are false.
+In either case, assumption III must be false, and therefore the local operations within the two quantum-switches have been applied in an indefinite temporal order.

-Assumption \textbf{1.} of our no-go theorem says that the joint target state (shared between system S1 and S2) does not initially violate a Bell inequality.
-Within quantum theory, one can show this by demonstrating that the state is separable; this can be done using quantum state tomography, for example.
-To this end, we performed tomography on the target states before the SWITCHes.
-The resulting density matrix is shown in Fig. \ref{img:HH}, Panels \textbf{a)} and \textbf{b)}.
-For our experiment, the target was nominally prepared in $\ket{HH}$; our measured state has a fidelity of $0.935 \pm 0.004$ with $\ket{HH}$.
-Furthermore, the concurrence of the estimated state is $0.001 \pm 0.010$, indicating that, within experimental error, the initial target state is separable, in agreement with assumption \textbf{1.}.
-The error bars are computed using a Monte Carlo simulation of our experiment; the dominant contribution comes from errors in setting the WPs and cross-talk in the polarizing BSs.